-First, we examined the overheads in a keyboard input when we pressed one key to a user VM.
-In the client side, we measured the time from when the VNC client received a keyboard input until it sent the input event to the VNC server.
-In the server side, we measured the time from when the VNC server received the event until the input was written to the I/O ring.
-We measured these 100 times and obtained the average.
-As shown in the first row of Table I, the overhead in the client side was $802 \ \mu s$ .
+First, we examined the overhead on the client and server sides when we pressed one key in the VNC client.
+On the client side, we measured the time from when the VNC client received a keyboard input until it sent the input event to the VNC server.
+On the server side, for the PV guest, we measured the time from when the VNC server received the event until the input was stored into the I/O ring.
+For the HVM guest, we measured the time until the input was stored into a virtual register by the emulation of the IN instruction.
+We measured these 10 times and obtained the average.
+The overhead on the client side was 794 μ s.
 Most of the overhead comes from sending extra data for the MAC.
+On the server side, the overheads were 32 μ s and 16 μ s for the PV and HVM guests, respectively.